smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.3.2 =
+Update to:
+1. Select Classic v3 or Enterprise reCAPTCHA and optionally recaptcha.net.
+2. Get smoother reduced-motion behaviour.
+3. Use Gatey on non-HTTPS hosts with full licence checks intact.

 = 1.3.1 =
 After updating, generate a new Site Key in Google Cloud → reCAPTCHA Enterprise and paste it into Gatey → Settings → General → Google reCAPTCHA Enterprise (v3) Site Key.
 Update any Lambda that verifies the token to read validationData.recaptchaToken; legacy reCAPTCHA keys will no longer work.